Antihistamines are medicines that help stop allergy symptoms. These symptoms include:

 You shouldn’t take prescription antihistamines if you also are taking certain other prescription medicines.
 These include erythromycin (an antibiotic) or certain medicines used to treat fungal infections.
 These include itraconazole or ketoconazole.
 When your doctor gives you a prescription, always ask if it’s safe to use with the other medicines you’re taking.
 Your pharmacist can also tell you what is safe to take.
 If you aren’t sure, ask the pharmacist or your doctor before taking another medicine.

 Can I share my prescription antihistamines with friends who have allergies?

-No. You should never share a prescription medicine with another person.
+No. Even if your friend has a similar allergy, do not share your medicine.
+You should never share a prescription medicine with another person.
 Your doctor has examined you and has picked a medicine that is right only for your problem.
 Some antihistamines can cause serious side effects if they are given to people who are taking another medicine, or who should not take antihistamines for another reason.

 Questions to ask your doctor